What helps hip pain?17 November 2021

 Ask an expert

 Ask your pharmacist for advice if you’re not sure what’s best.
-Take a look at our advice on pain management for more information.
+Take a look at our advice on managing your pain for more information.

 A physiotherapist can advise you on specific exercises, movements and changes to your posture you can work into your day, that’ll help improve your hip pain and prevent it returning once it’s got better.

-Swimming is a brilliant way to get a full workout, without putting too much strain on your hip.
-If you can’t get to your local pool, check out the Good Boost app which has been launched to provide land-based aquatic style exercises you can do at home.
+- Swimming is a brilliant way to get a workout, without putting too much strain on your hip.

 Keep a balance